nextauthjs/next-auth/www/docs/faq.md

   Avoid storing any data in a token that might be problematic if it were to be decrypted in the future.

-* If you do not explictly specify a secret for for NextAuth.js, existing sessions will be invalidated any time your NextAuth.js configuration changes, as NextAuth.js will default to an auto-generated secret.
+* If you do not explicitly specify a secret for for NextAuth.js, existing sessions will be invalidated any time your NextAuth.js configuration changes, as NextAuth.js will default to an auto-generated secret.

   If using JSON Web Token you should at least specify a secret and ideally configure public/private keys.

 ### Are JSON Web Tokens secure?

-By default tokens are signed (JWS) but not encrypted (JWE), as encryption adds additional overhead and reduces the amount of space avalible to store data (total cookie size for a domain is limited to 4KB).
+By default tokens are signed (JWS) but not encrypted (JWE), as encryption adds additional overhead and reduces the amount of space available to store data (total cookie size for a domain is limited to 4KB).

 * JSON Web Tokens in NextAuth.js use JWS and are signed using HS512 with an auto-generated key.